kartgoel/HydraDocumentation/docs/labeler.rst

 ------------------------------------------------------

-.. _getLeader:
+.. _getLeaderLabeler:

 getLeader
 -------------

 This function retrieves the leader for a specific plot from the server, updating the listed leader on a page with their username.

-It also calls a php file, which can be found here: :ref:`getLeaderBoard`
+It also calls a php file, which can be found here: :ref:`getLeaderBoardphp`

 .. code-block:: html